darmad78/financialMongoDBVertexAiBot/README.md

 Enter a question in the text input and press “Send”.
 The assistant will use the data in the MongoDB database to provide an answer, powered by Google Vertex AI.
 You can ask questions like:
 	•	“What is the portfolio allocation for this client?”
-	•	“How much has the client spent on groceries?”
+	•	“Find the 5 most common stocks held by the investors listed”

 3. Toggle Data Visibility